mhavey/marklogic/uml2es/examples/hr/README.md

 - An employee reportsTo another employee
 - An employee is a memberOf a department
 - Global's acquisition of ACME uses an organizational change event.

+In the UML model, we use stereotypes to describe the semantic relationships.
+The transform model, which converts our UML model to Entity Services, generates XQuery code to create triples based on these semantic relationships.
+In building our harmonization logic, we use this generated code.

 ## The Cooking Show Approach